 Coherence is achieved through the planning of small, connected steps to link every question and lesson within a

 topic.
-Teachers are working on using both procedural and conceptual variation within their lessons and there remains an emphasis on fluency with a relentless focus on number and times table facts.
+Teachers are working on using both procedural and conceptual variation within their lessons.

 The 5 Big ideas

 Maths is taught daily through stand-alone lessons.
-Where appropriate, skills are practised and applied in other subjects.
+Where appropriate, skills are practised and applied at other times and in other subjects.

-Long Term Plans, based predominantly on the White Rose Mathematics Curriculum Maps, exemplify the breadth of coverage across each year group.
+Long Term Plans, based predominantly on the Power Maths Scheme of Work, exemplify the breadth of coverage across each year group.

-Medium term plans, following the White Rose Blocks, progressively cover the programmes of study as set out in the Maths National Curriculum for each year group.
+Medium term plans, following the Power Maths Blocks, progressively cover the programmes of study as set out in the Maths National Curriculum for each year group.

 Short term plans are reviewed daily and developed as needed, taking into consideration the needs of our children.
-They are based on the varied approach as outlined by White Rose Mathematics.
+They are based on the varied approach as outlined by Power Maths.

-As the school’s calculation policy provides supports the progression and teaching of calculations.
+The school’s calculation policy is based on the Concrete, Pictorial and Abstract (CPA) approach which supports the progression and teaching of calculations.